 To carry out HSL’s obligations arising from any contracts entered into between your clinician and HSL and to provide them with the information, products and services request from HSL such as:

-- the provision of pathology services, and associated processing of bills for payment;
+- the provision of pathology services, associated records retention in accordance with Royal College of Pathologists Guidelines (more details about which may be found here), and processing of bills for payment;

 - providing test requesting and results delivery management tools